-How to Vacuum a Pool Manually in 3 Easy Steps
+Here’s How To Vacuum Your Pool Manually In 3 Easy Steps

-Staying on top of the task of maintaining your pool will not only keep it gunk-free for your swimmers, but could also add years to the structure of it.
+Remember: staying on top of maintaining your pool will keep it gunk-free for your swimmers for years to come.

 Tools You Need For The Job